threeandthreee/Archipelago/worlds/pokemon_crystal/docs/en_Pokemon Crystal.md

 - When battle scenes are turned off, HP reduction and XP gain animations are skipped
 - The Battle Scene option is more granular, with the fastest choice, Speedy, cutting nearly every animation
 - You can hold B to run.
 An Auto-run option also exists, and if enabled, B prevents you from running
 - Many other options were added to drastically speed up gameplay, including: Rods can always work, Uncaught Pokémon can be more likely to appear, Trainers can be blind, etc.
 - Lag in menus has been removed
 - The Bicycle can be used indoors
+- The Escape Rope can be used in more interiors, such as Gyms
 - If a repel runs out and you have more in your Pack, you will be prompted to use another
 - Pokémon growth rates are normalized (Medium-Fast for non-Legendary Pokémon, Slow for Legendary Pokémon)
 - The clock reset password system has been removed, you can reset the clock with Down + Select + B on the title screen